Can Document Category Keywords Boost Search Rankings?

 And it while this patent discusses how it might be applied to local search, it could just as easily be applied to Web search as well, and the patent provides a long list of different types of categories that it might apply to websites that expand well beyond business types.

-I’ve written a number of times in the past that one of the benefits of reading through patents are sometimes the questions that they raise more than anything.
-Here are a few that I’ve come up with after reading this patent:
+I’ve written many times in the past that one of the benefits of reading through patents is sometimes the questions that they raise more than anything.
+Here are a few questions about document category keywords that I’ve come up with after reading this patent:

 What category or categories might Google think the pages of your website might belong to?